danvk/danvk.github.io/_posts/2014-10-31-life-after-google-six-months-in.md

 - **sysadmin knowledge**<br>
   borg meant that I never had to learn any systems administration.
-It's a particular bind spot for me.
+It's a particular blind spot for me.
 For example, [upstart][7] was released over eight years ago, just after I joined Google.
 It's incredibly widely used.
 I'd never heard of it.